Check out the schedule that the Festival do Rio has prepared

 SUN (10/16) 18:30 NET Gávea Station 1

-To download the images of the films dedicated to children and the family with films spread over several days of the festival, click here.
+To download images of films dedicated to children and family with films spread over several days of the festival, Click here.
 You can also find photos of the films from the October 12 edition at this link.

-follow him Tip of the Day in our social networks and also in news aggregators flipboard and Google News.